 “I love what I do.
 I love that I am helping others to help themselves, and it is so rewarding to see these teams develop throughout their training,” she said.
 “They’ve already served our country.
 Giving back to them for the sacrifices they’ve already made is something I feel very strongly and passionately that we should all be doing.”

-Do you want to make a difference in your community like Kathy?
-Visit All For Good to find local volunteer opportunities.
+Do you want to make a difference in your community like Kathy Hecht?
+Visit All For Good for local volunteer opportunities.